kodadot/nft-gallery/CONTRIBUTING.md

 # Contributing to KodaDot: NFT gallery

-testing auto assignment in pull request this should be closed

-KodaDot NFT gallery has a plan to be community-owned.
+KodaDot NFT gallery has a plan to be builders-owned.
 We are welcoming community contributions from you.
 Take a sneak peek on [good first issues](https://github.com/kodadot/nft-gallery/contribute), comment, and make PR.
 If everything goes well, chances that you will be **rewarded are high**.
-We might give retro-active bounties where the bounty label wasn't present if we like your commit.
+We might give retro-active bounties where the bounty label wasn't present if we like your contribution.

 **For better coordination, please join our [Development channel (#coordination) on Discord](https://discord.gg/4CeHXamhqB)**